itsritiksingh/reactTemplates/README.md

   - Cards (CascadingCards/CascadingPanels/TestimonialCards/)
     - attributes
-      - content: { image: 'link to image'  mainHeading: '',subHeading: '',text: '',links: {'twitter':'','facebook':''} }//user can change link name or order or add new links just add correspondin icon to it
+      - content: { image: 'link to image'  mainHeading: '',subHeading: '',text: '',links: {'twitter':'','facebook':''} }//user can change link name or order or add new links just add corresponding icon to it